ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 ### Cloud-Specific Tools

-Tools like [Cloudcraft](https://www.cloudcraft.co/), [Hava](https://www.hava.io/) and [AWS Workload Discovery](https://aws.amazon.com/solutions/implementations/workload-discovery-on-aws/) integrate with live cloud environments to auto-generate diagrams.
-They can reflect the actual state of deployed systems which can be helpful for audits, onboarding, and operational visibility.
-These tools can also integrate with Infrastructure as Code (e.g., Terraform) to generate diagrams from real deployment scripts.
+Tools like [Cloudcraft](https://www.cloudcraft.co/), [Hava](https://www.hava.io/), and [AWS Workload Discovery](https://aws.amazon.com/solutions/implementations/workload-discovery-on-aws/) integrate with live cloud environments to automatically generate diagrams.
+These tools reflect the *actual* state of deployed systems, which is invaluable for audits, onboarding, troubleshooting, and operational visibility.
+Many can also ingest Infrastructure as Code (e.g., Terraform) to visualise deployments directly from source.

-They are less useful for future-state design and offer limited control over layout and emphasis, meaning it can be hard to convey the logical meaning of what the instructure.
+Although automation makes these diagrams quick to produce, it also constrains them.
+Because they mirror the raw cloud resources exactly as they exist, there is very little scope for layout, grouping, or abstraction.
+As a result, they are not well suited to **future-state design**, architectural storytelling, or conveying **logical intent** rather than physical infrastructure.

 ![CloudCraft]({{ site.baseurl }}/sbreingan/assets/diagram-aws.png "A diagram created in CloudCraft")

 ## What about AI-assisted diagrams?

-Automated diagramming tools already exist — cloud-native consoles can generate infrastructure maps and database tools can produce entity-relationship diagrams.
-These are useful, but they reflect the *raw state* of a system rather than a *modelled* view.
-They rarely show intent, abstraction, or logical grouping, and because they generate everything at once they are difficult to tailor for different audiences or architectural viewpoints.
+LLMs introduce a new angle: because diagrams can be defined as code, we can now generate formats such as Mermaid or PlantUML directly from natural-language descriptions.
+This makes it much faster to produce early drafts and explore different ways of expressing a model.

-Because diagrams can be defined as code, we can use LLM's to help generate them in formats such as Mermaid or PlantUML from natural-language descriptions.
-This accelerates early drafts, but it has a core limitation: diagrams are spatial and visual, while LLMs only predict text.
-They cannot reliably assess whether the final layout will be readable, balanced, or meaningful.
+But this approach has a fundamental limitation: diagrams are spatial and visual, while LLMs predict text.
+An LLM can create valid syntax, but it cannot reliably judge whether a diagram will be readable, balanced, or visually coherent.

-To address that gap, AI features are emerging inside visual diagramming tools themselves — for example [Miro](https://miro.com/ai/diagram-ai/), [Lucidchart](https://www.lucidchart.com/pages/use-cases/diagram-with-AI), and dedicated tools like [Eraser](https://www.eraser.io/).
+To address this gap, AI features are emerging inside visual diagramming tools themselves — for example [Miro](https://miro.com/ai/diagram-ai/), [Lucidchart](https://www.lucidchart.com/pages/use-cases/diagram-with-AI), and dedicated tools like [Eraser](https://www.eraser.io/).
 These combine language input with layout engines, constraint solving, and interactive prompts, producing more coherent visuals while still keeping the human in control of the modelling.

 LLMs also have potential to support the modelling process more directly.
 By connecting to codebases or live infrastructure, they can answer natural-language questions (“Which services call this API?”), help infer relationships, and assist in keeping architectural models aligned with the real system.